markel1974/Symphony/README.md

 4.  **Sockets (`ISocket` & Implementations):** Lightweight structs that act as typed intermediaries, primarily used during the connection phase.
 They implement `ISocket`'s `Wire` method.
 5.  **3-Phase Connection (`RestoreAll` -> `Board.Setup` -> `Board.Connect` -> Socket `Wire`):** Initialization occurs in distinct phases after `RestoreAll` builds the tree: `Board.Setup` orchestrates the `socket.Wire()` call for all relevant sockets.
 Inside `Mount`, the socket finds its dependencies by navigating the tree via its parent (`IComponent`) reference, stores the required interfaces, and calls the component's final `Setup` (`IHardware.Setup`) or `Bind` method to establish the connection. *(Self-correction on phases needed here)* -> *Correction*: **Revised 3-Phase:** 1. `RestoreAll` (Create Tree + Restore State).
 2. `Board.Setup` orchestrates `socket.Mount` (which finds dependencies AND likely calls component `Setup`/`Bind`).
 3. `Board.Connect` (if still needed, maybe just calls component `Connect`?). [**TODO:** Re-verify exact final sequence of Setup/Connect/Mount calls based on latest code].

+#### The Virtual Machine: An Abstract Execution Platform

+Symphony's VM is not a simple bytecode interpreter but an abstract execution engine, designed for maximum flexibility and performance.
+Its architecture is driven by pragmatic academic principles:

+* **Pluggable Instruction Set Architecture (ISA)**: The core of the design is the complete separation of the execution engine from the instruction set.
+Through the `ISequencer` interface, the VM can dynamically load different execution "cores".
+This allows Symphony to act as both a high-fidelity hardware emulator (by loading a sequencer for the 6502 CPU) and a runtime for high-level userspace processes.

+* **Architectural Symmetry (`IOpExecutor`)**: Every single instruction is a self-contained, complete entity.
+The logic for its **definition** (opcode, operands), **interpretation** (`Execute`), and potential **JIT/AOT compilation** (`Compile`) resides in a single, cohesive object.
+This elegant design eliminates redundancy and makes the system incredibly robust and easy to extend.

+* **Microkernel Model**: Each instance of the VM operates as an **isolated userspace process**.
+It communicates with the outside world (the Symphony "kernel") exclusively through an asynchronous messaging API, effectively performing "system calls" for privileged operations like timer management or I/O.

+#### The Go-Native Compiler: A Bridge to High-Level Scripting

+To provide a powerful and familiar scripting environment, Symphony includes a compiler that translates a large and complex subset of the Go language into the VM's native bytecode.

+* **Fidelity to Go's Semantics**: The compiler does not just parse a "Go-like" syntax.
+Through a multi-pass analysis and a robust type management system, it correctly understands and compiles the most powerful and distinctive features of Go, including:
+    * **Interfaces and Type Switching**: With compile-time compatibility checking and handling of implicit conversions.
+    * **Pointers, Methods, and Receivers**: Correctly handles `&` and `*` syntax and method calls on both structs and pointers to structs.
+    * **Closures and `defer`**: Properly implements the capture of free variables and the semantics of `defer` statements.

+* **Standard Library (SDK)**: To make scripts immediately useful, the compiler integrates with an SDK that safely exposes the functionality of Go's native packages to the code running inside the VM.

+This VM+Compiler ecosystem is what enables Symphony to fulfill its vision: not just to emulate machines of the past, but to provide the tools to **create, inspect, and interact with them** in new and powerful ways.

 ## Current Implementation: Commodore 64 / 1541

 [... as before ...]